 4. Don’t Wake Your Baby to Feed After 2 Months

-Your baby’s pediatrician will give you advice for your baby.
-For premature or special-needs babies, you may need to adjust feedings.
+- For premature or special-needs babies, you may need to adjust feedings.

 Be a Patient Parent

 For the first few months of your baby’s life, their sleeping habits are probably going to be hard to predict.
 If you can, try to sleep when they do – that may be your best chance to rest.

 If your baby's sleep pattern changes all of a sudden, check for any signs of illness.
 Sometimes, too much or too little sleep can be a sign of an ear infection.
 Or it may simply be that your baby is growing.
 If you're not sure, call your doctor with any concerns.